openrazer/openrazer/README.md

 * [OpenSUSE](https://terrycain.github.io/razer-drivers/#opensuse)
 * [Gentoo](https://terrycain.github.io/razer-drivers/#gentoo)

-Other distributions can manually install [using these instructions.](https://terrycain.github.io/razer-drivers/#other)
+Other distributions can manually install [using these instructions](https://terrycain.github.io/razer-drivers/#other).

 ## Applications

 The following applications complement and interact with this driver:

 * [Polychromatic](https://github.com/lah7/polychromatic) - a graphical management tool and tray applet to managing Razer peripherals.
+* [RazerGenie](https://github.com/z3ntu/RazerGenie) - Qt application for configuring your Razer devices under GNU/Linux.
 * [MacroW](https://github.com/igorbb/MacroW) - a simple tool to record and play keyboard macros. (though the dameon does on the fly recording ;) )
 * [RazerCommander](https://github.com/GabMus/razerCommander) - Simple GUI written in Gtk3